OfficeDev/office-scripts-docs/docs/resources/samples/get-table-data.md

 # Output Excel table data (including hyperlink data) as JSON for usage in Power Automate

-Often it is beneficial to extract Excel table data as an array of objects (each item representing a row) in the form of JSON using Office Scripts.
+Often, it is beneficial to extract Excel table data as an array of objects (each item representing a row) in the form of JSON using Office Scripts.
 This helps with extracting the data from Excel in the same format that is visible to the user.
 Data can then be fed into other systems using Power Automate flows.

 A variation of this sample involves doing the same as described previously, but this time also selecting the hyperlink associated with one of the table columns.
 This allows data not readily available at the cell level to be surfaced in the JSON.